jamesaud/simple-react/README.md

+## Download, run "npm start" to view the game in your browser.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>